UMaine-NMD-211-Fall-2020/Lab1A-UsingGit/README.md

 Do not get up and go ask for help, due to social distancing concerns.

+## Pre Lab Actions / Requirements
+For this lab you will need your laptop.

+It will be useful to have a text editor on your computer.
+[Atom](https://www.sublimetext.com/) or [Sublime](https://www.sublimetext.com/) are great choices, but you can use what you will.
+Notepad will suffice, but will become cumbersome quickly and is not recommended.
+We will use text editors when creating README.md files.

 ## Pre Lab Readings
 Lab will make more sense and run more smoothly if you have the chance to read these beforehand.
 Since this lab was released late, you may not be able to.
 We will briefly discuss the contents in lab.
-Please use these resources when confused about why we are doing this lab.
+Please consult these resources if you are confused about why we are doing this lab.

 ### Version Control: Why Use It